 In fact, we will recommend homeowners not choose synthetic concrete tile underlayments.
 Let’s talk about why we don’t recommend synthetic concrete tile underlayments.

-Some synthetic underlayments are more expensive than the felt type of concrete tile underlayments while other synthetics are cheaper.
+Some synthetic underlayments are more expensive than the felt type of concrete tile underlayments, while other synthetics are cheaper.
 In fact, the material price can be double that of a felt type of underlayment.
+Synthetic tile underlayment costs $0.015 to $0.02 per sq. ft and usually comes in rolls that cover 10,000 sq ft at $150,00 - $200 per roll.

-It would be cheaper to do two layers of felt than a single layer of synthetic.
+It can be cheaper to do two layers of felt than a single layer of synthetic, depending on the brand of material.

 Synthetic is the king of waterproofing capabilities and is 100% waterproof.
 However, synthetics don’t self-seal around fasteners well (nails, staples, etc).
-This is the biggest issue when it comes to installing synthetic underlayment under concrete tile roofs.
+This is the biggest issue when installing synthetic underlayment under concrete tile roofs.
 A concrete tile roof is comprised of

 The underlayment is rolled out to cover the deck's surface (keeping it waterproof) and nailed in place.